ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 purposes it is often associated with unique characteristics.

-IoT nodes might be more constrained in power, CPU, or other parameters than conventional internet hosts.
+IoT nodes might be more constrained in power, CPU, or other parameters than conventional Internet hosts.
 This might place limits on the complexity of any given algorithm.
 These power and radio constraints might make the volume of control packets in a given algorithm a key evaluation metric.